What is policy?

 11. What happens after the documents are approved and distributed?
 All NPS personnel are responsible for knowing and adhering to policies and other requirements that are issued by the Director or by an associate director who has been delegated appropriate authority.

 12. Iím confused by all the different levels.
 How will I know what is mandatory and what is merely advice?
 A clear understanding of what is or is not mandatory can be obtained from key words contained in the various guidance documents (regardless of whether those documents are policy statements, Directorís Orders, guidelines, manuals, memoranda, etc.).
-The key words are: should, may, must, and will (and sometimes shall, although we prefer not to use that word).
+The key words are: should, may, must, and will.
 These words are unambiguous; they can mean only one thing.
 When we see the words must or will (or must not, will not) used in any guidance document there is no reason to ask if it is mandatory or not--it is mandatory.
 The only question that you may need to ask is whether the person who issued the guidance document has the authority to tell you that you must or will do something.
 Generally, only the Director issues Service-wide guidance of a mandatory nature.
 But the Director may also delegate to an associate director authority to issue required standards or procedures, or may delegate to regional directors authority to prescribe requirements applicable region-wide.

 13. What happens if those who make decisions do not comply with Service-wide policy?
 It is important to the future of the national park system and NPS programs that Service-wide policies and procedures be judiciously and consistently applied.
 The integrity of the directives system is maintained through employee performance reviews.
 Failure to comply with established policies and procedures may indicate a lack of knowledge, a lack of thoroughness, and/or unsound judgment and decision-making.
 It may also indicate insubordination.
 Unless specifically stated otherwise, Management Policies and Director's Orders are intended only to improve the internal management of the NPS and are not intended to, and do not, create any right or benefit, substantive or procedural, enforceable at law or equity by a party against the United States, its departments, agencies, instrumentalities or entities, its officers or employees, or any other person.
 However, some NPS policies are simply reiterations of regulations or statutes, and they carry the force and effect of law.
 Violating those policies could lead to more serious consequences.